Copernicus Master in Digital Earth – CDE

 GeoData Science at UNIVERSITY of SOUTH BRITTANY or Geovisualization & Geocommunication at PALACKY UNIVERSITY OLOMOUC.

+Annual call for application.
 Admission to Copernicus Master in Digital Earth – CDE requires a qualification based selection process.
-The same procedure shall apply for Self-Funded Students and Erasmus+ Funded Students.
+The same procedure shall apply for self-funded (self-paying) students and Erasmus+ funded students.
 The CDE Master of Science Programme shall be open to any student fulfilling specific academic requirements.
 For Erasmus+ scholarship applicants additional Erasmus+ scholarship eligibility rules apply as set by EACEA.
 Please refer to the study programmes’ website for further information.

 Joint Programme Coordinator: Josef Strobl, Professor for Geoinformatics, Head of Department of Geoinformatics – Z_GIS www.zgis.at , University of Salzburg